jonataslaw/get_cli/README.md

 // and insert your controller there. get create view:dialogview on home

-// To create the route file:
-get create route

 // To generate a localization file:
 // Note: 'assets/locales' directory with your translation files in json format get generate locales assets/locales